-As a result of the COVID-19 and the resulting disruptions to the social and economic activities, the Company continues to assess regularly the impact of COVID-19 on its business, in particular the reduction of sales and the erosion in value of its inventories.
-The management considered several foreseeable areas of operational risk and implemented various measures to ensure the continuity of the operations and the ability of the organisation to cope with the lock-down situation.
+As a result of the COVID-19 and the resulting disruptions to the social and economic activities, the Company continues to assess regularly the impact of COVID-19 on its business, in particular the reduction of sales, the erosion in value of its investments, inventories and collectability of receivables.
+The management considered several foreseeable areas of operational risk and implemented various measures to ensure the continuity of the operations and the ability of the organization to cope with the lock-down situation.
+The COVID 19 pandemic is an unprecedented challenge for humanity and for the economy globally and at the date of this report, its effect are subject to significant levels of uncertainty.
+The management has implemented various initiatives and has enough financial resources to mitigate the effect on the business of the company and expects to overcome any future impact or profits and operating cash flows due to effects of the outbreak.